BrianTJackett/BTJ-MG-DNIExtension/README.md

 # BTJ-MG-DNIExtension

-Sample implementation of Microsoft Graph kernel for .Net Interactive.
+Sample implementation of Microsoft Graph magic command / extension for .Net Interactive.

 ## Test notebook

+### Build and import

 The below commands can be used to build as a NuGet package (C#), import, and call via magic command.